 Get involved in your community

 Community work can help you to meet new people in your area.
 This could anything such as joining a rotary club, volunteering at a local charity event or helping to organise a local project.
+When you volunteer for charity, you contribute to several causes intended to spread help and positivity.
+As an individual, it becomes an opportunity to expand your horizon and even better, widen your social circle.
+Although you do not receive salaries for your work as a volunteer, the benefits are enormous.
+Organisations like the Salvation Army are a great place to start.
 Find your cause and pursue at – you’ll find like-minded people that also support it.
 Even visiting local fairs, conventions and festivals can help you to get to know your community.

 Become a regular